 Sometimes we can do resentment so well, that no one would ever guess, just how much resentment we carry.
 We hide it well.
 Sometimes we can cram in so much resentment and can carry it for years, decades, even a lifetime.
 That is a skill and requires determination, focus, and a lot of energy.

 Imagine what else you could do with all the energy it takes to fuel resentment?

 There is nothing right or wrong about resentment.
-It is a normal feeling, often a residual of anger, which we might feel about injustice, betrayals of trust, indifference and so on.
+It is a normal feeling, often residual from anger, which we might feel from injustice, betrayals of trust, indifference, and so on.
 Some circumstances or human behaviours will make us feel angry.
 And unless we do something helpful and constructive about it, then the anger will fester and turn into bitter resentment.
 And before we know it, it can become a permanent state of being and looking at the world.
 Instead of rose-tinted glasses, we look at life through dark shades of resentment.

 You may also recognise some of the physical manifestations of resentment:

 - The knotted stomach.

 - The tension in the shoulders, lower back or other parts of the body.